FIWARE/tutorials.Getting-Started/README.md

 ]
 ```

+# Next Steps

 Want to learn how you can more complex app adding advance features?
-Learn how.
+You can learn how by reading the other tutorials in this series.

-# Iterative Development
+## Iterative Development
 The context of the store finder demo is very simple, it could easily be expanded to hold the whole of a stock management system by passing in the current stock count of each store as context data to the [Orion Context Broker](https://catalogue.fiware.org/enablers/publishsubscribe-context-broker-orion-context-broker).

 So far, so simple, but consider how this Smart application could be iterated:

 * Real-time dashboards could be created to monitor the state of the stock across each store using a visualization component. \[[Wirecloud](https://catalogue.fiware.org/enablers/application-mashup-wirecloud)\]
 * The current layout of both the warehouse and store could be passed to the context broker so the location of the stock could be displayed on a map \[[Wirecloud](https://catalogue.fiware.org/enablers/application-mashup-wirecloud)\]
 * User Management components\[[Wilma](https://catalogue.fiware.org/enablers/pep-proxy-wilma), [AuthZForce](https://catalogue.fiware.org/enablers/authorization-pdp-authzforce), [Keyrock](https://catalogue.fiware.org/enablers/identity-management-keyrock)\] could be added so that only store managers are able to change the price of items